 Can physical activity prevent a relapse (return) of lymphoma?

+There is growing support for the potential role of physical activity in lowering the risk of cancer returning (relapsing).
 Staying active can also increase the likelihood of you being well enough for optimum treatment in the future, should your lymphoma return.

 Where can I find out more about physical activity?